Yadukrishnan1/MonteCarloMarkovChain/README.md

 ## Installation
 To run the `mcmc.py` script, you will need Python 3.8 and the following libraries: PyMC3, NumPy, Pandas, and ArviZ.
 You can install the necessary dependencies using the following command:

-## Contributing
-If you would like to contribute to this project, feel free to fork the repository, make changes, and submit a pull request.

 ## License
 This project is licensed under the MIT License